It sits in the pile, a fine game indeed. I cannot get up, cannot plug in. Time passes, i relent, I click Rocket League again.

 It’s fun, but lacking.
 A session of Mad Max feels like a waste of precious life force.
 You don’t ruefully ruffle your own hair and say to yourself, “oh you silly lad, don’t stay up this late again”.
 It’s not worth the bleary eyed haunted look.

-You could take use this exact argument with, say, Assassins Creed or that other thing you’re thinking of.
+You could use this exact argument with, say, Assassins Creed or that other thing you’re thinking of.
 Lots to do, none of it exciting.

 The last niggling point is “why“.